Community Living Assistance and Support Services Provider Manual

 - the adaptive aid must be leased; or

 - a provision from the current Texas Medicaid Providers Procedure Manual stating the requested adaptive aid is not covered by the Texas Medicaid Home Health Services or the Texas Health Steps programs.

-In addition to the documentation described above, for an individual eligible for Medicare, a CMA must obtain one of the following for an adaptive aid:
+In addition to the documentation required above for an individual eligible for Medicare, a CMA must obtain one of the following documents that specifies denial of an adaptive aid:

-- a letter from Palmetto Government Benefits Administrators (Palmetto GBA) that includes:
+- a letter from Cigna Government Services that includes: